Connect With Us

 If you have any questions, please feel free to contact our offices located in Canton and Taylor, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Lawrence Fallat, DPM from Michigan.
+If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
+Feel free to contact Lawrence Fallat, DPM from Michigan.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Canton and Taylor, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.